 DS-Lite is an IPv6 connection type.
 After selecting DS-Lite, the following parameters will be available for configuration:

-DS-Lite Select the DS-Lite DHCPv6 option to let the router allocate the Configuration: AFTR IPv6 address automatically.
-Select the Manual Configuration to enter the AFTR IPv6 address in manually.
+DS-Lite Select the DS-Lite DHCPv6 option to let the router allocate the to enter the AFTR IPv6 address in manually.